 I realize that Liposuction surgery might sound scary and even painful, but “no pain, no gain” right?
 In all seriousness, Liposuction is an invasive procedure so there could be some pain involved.
 However, patients are always provided with top-notch anesthesia to manage potential discomfort.
 Vaser HD Lipo, like all other liposuction methods, requires the use of a cannula or rod with holes at the tip that allows your surgeon to carefully remove fat.

 This process of fat removal, although less invasive than most surgeries, still involves irritation to nerves and blood vessels.
 This triggers a direct pain response, while injury to small vessels results in the oozing of blood triggering an inflammatory response and pain.
-Given these two phenomenons, it’s not surprising that HD Vaser Lipo, which melts fat before removal, causes less pain than traditional liposuction.
+Given these two phenomenons, it’s not surprising that HD Vaser Lipo, which melts fat before removal, causes less liposuction pain than traditional liposuction.

-VASER vs Traditional Lipo
+Traditional Lipo VS VASER

-As such, lets compare Vaser Lipo technology to traditional liposuction.
+As such, let’s compare Vaser Lipo technology to traditional liposuction.
 The traditional method removes fat by piercing semisolid fat and ripping it out.
 This is a much more invasive and brutal method in comparison to Vaser which removes fat after it has been liquified to the consistency of melted butter.
 Now, which one of these techniques do you think creates more trauma to sensory nerves and vessels?
 The answer is traditional liposuction and this is evident by looking at the fat retrieval canisters evidenced by the photo below.

 The ability to remove more fat, naturally, is going to result in more dramatic results.
 However, this can cause a bit more discomfort.
-None the less, if you are looking for that “wow” factor, that “jaw-dropping” result, then experiencing some discomfort is a small price to pay.
+Nonetheless, if you are looking for that “wow” factor, that “jaw-dropping” result, then experiencing some discomfort is a small price to pay.

-How Do You Minimize Pain and Discomfort?
+How Do You Minimize Liposuction Pain and Discomfort?

 Several steps are taken at our HD Lipo center in Newport Beach to minimize discomfort.
 First, we custom wrap our patients with a form-fitted circumferential foam and garment.
 The custom-fitted foam is on-laid with a form-fitted compression garment that is also tailored to your body.
 Check out this video on our HD Liposuction Page to show you exactly how we create a custom foam garment for perfect post-op compression.